Scifabric/pybossa/doc/customizing.rst

 Cache
 =====

-By default PyBossa uses Redis to cache a lot of data in order to serve it as fast as possible.
-PyBossa comes with a default set of timeouts for different views that you can change or modify to your own taste.
+By default PYBOSSA uses Redis to cache a lot of data in order to serve it as fast as possible.
+PYBOSSA comes with a default set of timeouts for different views that you can change or modify to your own taste.
 All you have to do is modify the following variables in your settings file::